kenellorando/cadence/README.md

 The project ships with _Icecast_ and _Liquidsoap_ built-in, complemented by a _Cadence_ API server providing music search, song request, artwork, a UI, and real-time stream information.

-Cadence ships all components mostly pre-configured with each each other so there is hardly any work required to get started.
-Set a target directory containing your music, set a few service passwords and hostnames, and you're all set!
+Cadence ships all components mostly pre-configured with each each other so there is hardly any work needed to get started.
+Set a target directory containing your music files, set a few service passwords and hostnames, and you're done!
 The Cadence stack can be deployed in a single command.

-**See a live demo on [cadenceradio.com](https://cadenceradio.com/)!**
+**Try the live demo! [cadenceradio.com](https://cadenceradio.com/)**

 ## 🖼️ Image Gallery
 <details>